-The expenses of the Board are met from Parliamentary appropriation and include Board fees, the cost of travel to and from Board meetings and the cost of external audit for the Guardians.
+Certain expenses of the Board are met from Parliamentary appropriation and are composed of Board fees, the cost of travel to and from Board meetings and the cost of external audit for the Guardians.

-All operating costs, irrespective of whether they are sourced from appropriations or Fund assets, are consolidated in the financial statements of the Guardians and subject to the reporting and disclosure obligations of the Crown Entities Act (2004).
+All of these operating costs, irrespective of whether they are sourced from appropriations or Fund assets, are consolidated in the financial statements of the Guardians and subject to the reporting and disclosure obligations of the Crown Entities Act (2004).

-We have prepared prospective financial statements for the Fund.
-The estimates assume that earnings will be broadly in line with the long-term estimate (i.e. 8.7% p.a. after costs but before New Zealand tax).
-Some costs are fixed (e.g. audit costs) and can be easily estimated, but the majority are variable (i.e. base and performance fees paid to investment managers or transaction fees paid to the custodian).
+We have prepared prospective financial statements for both the Guardians and the Fund.
+The Fund estimates assume that earnings will be broadly in line with the long-term estimate (i.e. 8.7% p.a. after costs but before New Zealand tax).
+Some costs are fixed (e.g. audit costs) and can be easily estimated, but the majority are variable (e.g. base and performance fees paid to investment managers or transaction fees paid to the custodian).